Ebajaj147/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-A multiplayer game of Tic-Tac-Toe with a visual GUI and score tracking system.
+A multiplayer game of Tic-Tac-Toe with a visual GUI and a score tracking system.